 Single-Use Plastics Marking

 Some types of plastic products, intended to be used only once and then discarded, are mandated to comply with the requirements provided by the Single Use Plastic (SUP) Directive.
-These requirements include a harmonised label.
+These requirements include a harmonised marking.

-Marking Requirements
+Marking requirements

 The harmonised markings may be placed on the packaging or the product.
 Either way, the markings might specify the following:

 a.
-Suitable options for managing the waste product (or what to avoid doing when disposing of said product)
+Suitable options for managing the waste product (or what to avoid doing when disposing of said product).

 b.
-How the presence of single-use plastic waste products may negatively impact the environment by way of littering
+How the presence of single-use plastic waste products may negatively impact the environment by way of littering.

 - Cups for beverages